FedGIT/TarkovDLSS4/README.md

 **How-To:**

-**BEFORE DOING ANYTHING TO YOUR PC MAKE A RESTORE POINT ALWAYS!!!!!** (I cannot emphasize this enough)
+**BEFORE DOING ANYTHING TO YOUR PC MAKE A RESTORE POINT ALWAYS!!!!!** (I cannot emphasize this enough).
+Take any screenshots of your current NVControl Panel settings if needed.

 https://support.microsoft.com/en-us/windows/system-protection-e9126e6e-fa64-4f5f-874d-9db90e57645a